Queens Place Mall: Architecture and design

 Queens Place is bounded by Queens Boulevard to the southwest, 56th Avenue to the south, 90th Street to the east, Justice Avenue to the northeast, and 55th Avenue to the north and northwest.
 The main entrance to the Queens Place Mall faces Queens Boulevard, while there is a parking garage entrance on 56th Avenue and 90th Street.
 Queens Center is one block southeast on Queens Boulevard, between 57th and 59th Avenues.

 The building was originally planned to be completely round.
 However, Mary Sendek—the owner of the corner house at 55th Avenue and Queens Boulevard—held out and refused to sell the property, her childhood home.
-Subsequently, the mall was reconfigured with a small notch on one corner, around Sendek's house.
+The mall was reconfigured with a small notch on one corner, to accommodate the air space associated with Sendek's property.
 Sendek continued to live in the small house until her death in 1980.